-- Diversity is the representation of, and respect for, people from different backgrounds and identities-including but not limited to race, culture, religion, socio-economic status, age, geographic area, sexual orientation, and gender identification, language, approaches to learning, diagnoses, or exceptionalities impacting learning or access to learning, and physical appearance.
-It also involves bringing different ideas, perspectives, lived experiences, talents, values, and worldviews to the table to represent the broad variety of children, caregivers, educators, and communities within the PTA family. - Equity provides fairness and access to resources, opportunities, and outcomes so that all communities get what they need to be engaged and successful.
-This moves beyond an "equal across the board" approach to a) Recognizing and addressing bias and privilege.

-- b) Understand and attend to specific individual and community needs, providing additional resources to those with greater needs. - Inclusion is actions, behaviors, and social norms that strive to ensure all people feel they are safe, welcomed, and that they belong.
-This means putting diversity into action with skill and intentionality, striving to ensure everyone feels respected, supported, and valued-and can fully participate with equal voice and right to be heard.
+- Diversity is the representation of and respect for people from different backgrounds and identities-including but not limited to race, ethnicity, culture, religion, socioeconomic status, age, geographic area, sexual orientation, gender identification, language, approaches to learning, diagnoses, or exceptionalities impacting learning or access to learning, and physical appearance.
+It also involves bringing different ideas, perspectives, lived experiences, talents, values, and worldviews to represent the wide variety of children, caregivers, educators, and communities within the PTA family. - Equity provides fairness and access to resources, opportunities, and outcomes so that all communities are provided with what they need to be engaged and successful.
+This moves beyond an "equal across the board" approach to include the following: - a) Recognize and address bias and privilege. - b) Understanding and attending to specific individual and community needs, providing additional resources to those with greater needs. - Inclusion is actions, behaviors, and social norms that strive to ensure all people feel safe, welcomed, and accepted.
+This means putting diversity into action with skill and intentionality, striving to ensure everyone feels respected, supported, and valued-and can fully participate with an equal voice and a right to be heard.
 This includes actively seeking out voices that have been traditionally underrepresented and/or marginalized.

-Policy: Texas PTA and its constituent divisions (Local PTAs and other divisions including Council PTAs) shall:
+Policy: Texas PTA, its Board, and its constituent divisions (Local PTAs and other divisions, including Council PTAs) shall:

-- Promote awareness, inclusion, and engagement of all diverse populations represented in the community and encourage all; - Openly assess beliefs and practices to ensure inclusiveness, equity, and to guard against discrimination; - Strive to ensure that the membership, leadership, programs, partnerships, and printed materials across Texas reflect the diversity of their communities; - Communicate with families in their communities in languages which they understand, to the extent possible; - Identify and address barriers that hinder inclusivity; - Foster programs and practices that eliminate bias, prejudice, and misunderstanding; - Advocate for funding, laws, and regulations that support programs, policies, and services that meet the health, safety, and educational needs of all student populations in Texas public schools; and - Provide resources and training that develop a more diverse and inclusive group of Texas PTA members, leaders, and community.
+- Promote and encourage awareness, inclusion, and engagement of all diverse populations represented in the community. - Openly assess beliefs and practices to ensure inclusiveness and equity and to guard against discrimination. - Strive to ensure that the membership, leadership, programs, partnerships, and published materials reflect the diversity of their communities. - Facilitate communication with families in their communities in languages they understand to the extent possible. - Identify and address barriers that hinder inclusivity. - Foster programs and practices that eliminate bias, prejudice, and misunderstanding. - Advocate for funding, laws, and regulations that support programs, policies, and services that meet the health, safety, and educational needs of all student populations in Texas public schools. - Provide resources and training that develop a more diverse and inclusive group of members, leaders, and community.

-Texas PTA first adopted a Cultural Diversity and Inclusion policy on July 26, 2012
+Texas PTA first adopted a Cultural Diversity and Inclusion policy on July 26, 2012.